cuiyongbo/hello-world/my_wiki/languages/english_notes_14.rst

 | blatant
 | Definition: (of bad behavior) done openly and unashamedly
 | Usage: He just blatantly lied about it. [睁眼说瞎话]
+|
+| throw up one's hand
+| Definition: raise both hands in the air as an indication of one's exasperation.
+|
+| exasperation
+| Definition: a feeling of intense irritation or annoyance.
+| Usage: she rolled her eyes in exasperation.

 .. figure:: images/Winnie-the-Pooh.jpg